j3k0/cordova-plugin-purchase-documentation/use-cases/consumable-appstore.md

-We will proceed in 4 steps: setup, initialization, presentation and purchase.

-Here what we'll do.

-1. Install Dependencies
-2. Create Cordova Project
-3. Setup AppStore Application
-4. Install and Prepare with XCode
-5. Create In-App Products
-6. Prepare Test Accounts

-Of couse you can skip the first few steps if you already have a working application you want to integrate the code into.

-Once we have a Cordova iOS application with IAP support enabled and everything is in place on AppStore Connect, we will get into some coding.

-1. Initialize the in-app purchase plugin
-2. Handle the purchase events
-3. Deliver our product
-4. Secure the transactions
+# Consumable Product for iOS

+This guide uses the plugin at version 13 or later (which is in beta at this stage).

-## Setup
+## Setup for iOS AppStore

 ### 1. Install Dependencies

 Needless to say, make sure you have the tools installed on your machine.
-Developing from a mac is generally recommended for doing iOS development, it's way easier.
-If you only plan on doing Android, then everything will work.

 During the writing of this guide, I've been using the following environment:

 * **NodeJS** v10.12.0
 * **Cordova** v8.1.2
 * **macOS** 10.14.1

 I'm not saying it won't work with different version.
 If you start fresh, it might be a good idea to use an up-to-date environment.

 ### 2. Create Cordova Project